 Patent Pruning: How to increase the value of your patent portfolio?

 But with changing times, there was a change in the way patents were being used.
 In the name of patent strategy, companies started filing hundreds of patents annually to get a lock over technology.
-With little attention given to quality and in the race to file before the competitors, the patents that were supposed to protect a technology most of the time were either so narrow that the technology wasn’t sufficiently covered or so broad that most of them were presumed invalid.
+With little attention given to quality and in the race to file before the competitors, the patents that were supposed to protect a technology most of the time were either so narrow that the technology wasn’t sufficiently covered or so broad that most were presumed invalid.

 Featured Resource: Download your 5700+ words free print-friendly guide on 15 Claim Chart Mistakes that can hamper your chances to win litigation: